-Georgian Court University is a four-year private coeducational university located in Lakewood, NJ.
-GCU is set on a magnificent 156-acre estate formerly belonging to financier George Jay Gould, the campus is conveniently situated 60 miles from New York and Philadelphia, and only 10 miles from the Jersey Shore.
-Bordering Lake Carasaljo, the site is a National Historic Landmark with alluring statuary, beautiful architecture and lush gardens.
+Georgian Court University is set on a magnificent 156-acre estate, rich with an amazing history, which once belonged to financier George Jay Gould.
+We are conveniently located one hour from New York City and Philadelphia and only 15 minutes from the Jersey Shore.
+The campus borders Lake Carasaljo, and is both a National Historic Landmark and a National Arboretum.

 The Jeanne Clery Act requires colleges and universities to disclose their security policies, keep a public crime log, publish an annual crime report and provide timely warnings to students and campus employees about a crime posing an immediate or ongoing threat to students and campus employees.